Unitarity and the On-Shell Action of Worldline Quantum Field Theory: Observables from WQFT and the on-shell action

 which represents a sum over all possible connected tree-level diagrams.
 The factors of $\omega$ in \cref{eq:ImpulseSpinKick} cancel the propagators of the external perturbations, and thus amount to amputations of the outgoing leg.
 Within the ``blob’’, all propagators are directed from the (non-fluctuating) worldlines to the outgoing $\mathcal{Z}^{\mu}_{I,i}(\omega)$ line, encoding the causality flow within each diagram.

 \Cref{eq:1PtFns} provides a direct means for accessing scattering observables.
 However, a unified object exists from which we can extract quantities of interest: the on-shell action.
 Working backwards from \cref{eq:1PtFns} -- by adapting \cref{PBbv} to collections of diagrams -- will enable us to work out a diagrammatic representation of the on-shell action for WQFT up to the formal 3PM order.
 The former's unambiguous causality flow will be inherited by the latter.
-Aside from encoding all observables in a single quantity, we will see later that the on-shell action is also amenable to computational shortcuts in the form of generalised unitarity.